LWV Edina Positions

 - Procedures which fit teaching methods and content to the students’ rate and style of learning, needs and abilities.

-- Responsiveness to the diverse interests and changing needs of current and future students.
+- Responsiveness to the diverse interests and changing needs of all current and future students.

 LWVE advocates a balanced, adequate and equitably funded city budget which emanates from: